shlomospi/Pupils_detection/README.md

 `python Inference.py -v <relative/path/to/video>`

 options:
--a :    int, if larger than 1, a running average of prediction of the last <a> will be displayed
+-a :    int, if larger than 1, a running average of prediction of the last will be displayed
 --save: bool, if True, will save result in the saved model's dir

 The script will prompt the user to choose a folder containing a saved model for inference.